TarzanTurok, Son of Stone

 Cover illustrations for 'Tarzan' and 'Turok, Son of Stone'.

-Although not a comic book illustrator himself, American illustrator George Wilson has been influential in the presentation of many non-superhero comic books as a prolific cover illustrator.
+Although not a comic book illustrator himself, U.S. illustrator George Wilson has been influential in the presentation of many non-superhero comic books as a prolific cover illustrator.
 He most notably painted hundreds of covers for the Dell Comics and Gold Key brands of Western Publishing from the 1950s through the 1970s.
+He should not be confused with pulp magazine illustrator George Homer Wilson (1902-1970).

 Early life and career

 Educated at both the Richmond Art School and the Pratt Institute, Wilson worked as a commercial illustrator for ad agencies and for publishing houses like Dell Publications, Bombay Boomerang, Jove, Avon and Harlequin Books from the 1940s through the 1990s.
-His main inspirations were the classic episodes of Alex Raymond's 'Flash Gordon' and the line work of illustrator Noel Sickles.
-He made illustrations for romance and wild west paperbacks, including book series like 'The Hardy Boys'.
-He served in Normandy during World War II.
+His main inspirations were the classic episodes of Alex Raymond's 'Flash Gordon' and the linework of illustrator Noel Sickles.
+He made illustrations for romance and wild west paperbacks, including the book series 'The Hardy Boys'.
+During World War II, he served in Normandy.

 CombatStar Trek